 Mt.
 Holly is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mt.
+Unfortunately, none of those passes work with Mt.
 Holly.
 To purchase season passes, you'll need to visit Mt.
 Holly's website.

 Mt.
 Holly Terrain Overview

 Mt.
 Holly has a total of 18 ski trails, which are serviced by 14 ski lifts, gondolas and/or trams.
 Mt.
 Holly is considered a smaller than average ski area, with only a maximum of 100 acres available to ski.
 This area is equivalent to 40 hectares, 0.2 square miles, or 0.4 square kilometers.

 Mt.
 Holly's slopes see on average 42 inches (1.1 meters) of snowfall a year.